SkyShroom/Practice-Repo-FA2022/flpoly_student.md

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- Intro to Data Science

-- Course 2
+- Object Oriented Programming

-- Course 3
+- Cloud Infrastructure and Services

-- Course 4
+- Foundation Lessons in Applications of MathEmatics

 **Hobbies:**

 I am _passionate about_:

-- Thing 1
+- Reading

-- Thing 2
+- History

 - Thing 3 as shown in this website <https://www.floridapoly.edu>

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2023/01/17